mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 <p>If consciousness is to be recognised as a property of the universe at all, one must assume there are other latent properties that arise in syncrony, and enacted by systems of great complexity: like civilisation composed of many social, conscious beings (what is higher order than that?).
 For those who argue the universe is inherently meaningless, I pose this challenge: Conceive of a universe that does have inherent meaning.
 How would you distinguish it from the one we evolved and became civilised in?
 The one where we are on the verge of the singularity and Kardashev registration?</p>

 <p>It feels as though the views of Hume, Nietzsche and Ayer were formed in a logical vacuum; one failing to grasp the implications of emergent phenomena.
-If a being were to knowingly press a button that extinguished all life including itself, how else could one articulate that except as an objectively evil action, one that eliminates the ability of the universe to experience itself.</p>
+If a being were to knowingly press a button that extinguished all life including itself, how else could one articulate that except as a bad action unto all those who were deleted, one that eliminates the ability of the universe to experience itself?
+Or, given that emergence may enable rebirth of new species, what if that button plunged everything into its worst concievable nightmare?
+To borrow from Sam Harris, we've hit philosophical bedrock with the shovel of a stupid question if we ask 'is the worst possible misery for everyone really bad'?</p>

 <p>We are not mere passengers in an indifferent cosmos, but active livewires in the universe's journey of moral evolution through social interaction.
 Any reductionist theory that cannot see that is still grappling with particle interactions and failing to see the forest for the trees.</p>
   </div>